Automattic/kue/Readme.md

 ## JSON API

 Along with the UI Kue also exposes a JSON API, which is utilized by the UI.
+The UI server has to be queried.

 ### GET /job/search?q=